utiasSTARS/GraphIK/README.md

 ```

 ### 3. Specify a Goal Pose
-Interfaces to our solvers require a goal pose defined by the [`lieroups`](https://github.com/utiasSTARS/liegroups) library.
+Interfaces to our solvers require a goal pose defined by the [`liegroups`](https://github.com/utiasSTARS/liegroups) library.
 For this simple example, using the robot's forward kinematics is the fastest way to get a sample goal pose:
 ```
 q_goal = robot.random_configuration()
 T_goal = robot.pose(q_goal, f"p{robot.n}")
 ```

 ### 4. Solve the IK Problem
-The main purpose of our graphical interpretation of robot kinematics is the development of distance geometric IK solvers.
+The main purpose of our graphical interpretation of robot kinematics is to develop distance-geometric IK solvers.
 One example is the [Riemannian optimization-based solver](https://arxiv.org/abs/2011.04850) implemented in [`RiemannianSolver`](https://github.com/utiasSTARS/graphIK/blob/main/graphik/solvers/riemannian_solver.py).

 ```
 from graphik.solvers.riemannian_solver import solve_with_riemannian